 Dr. Sullivan prepared all the materials needed for the patient: plastic tubes and a silicone sealant to move air through the nasal passages.
 He continued to test by increasing and decreasing the pressure, but it was clear this method worked.
 After 7 hours of using positive pressure, the patient woke up alert for the first time in years.
 He knew this was just the beginning for CPAP Therapy.

 This was just the first of many experiments that transpired throughout the 80s.
 Not only did this research jump-start further advances in CPAP therapy, but it also created a platform for researchers to unravel the mysteries behind the numerous medical problems Sleep Apnea causes.

-By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self sealing interface, “the bubble mask” which took comfort and therapy to the next level.
-Although CPAP use is now the most common treatment for Sleep Apnea, it was initially created as a short term option to surgery.
-It’s interesting to think how one mans idea has now influenced over a million users today and created a new life expectancy.
+By 1985, Philips Respironics debuted the first suitable system in the U.S. And a few years later in 1990 came the first self-sealing interface, “the bubble mask” which took comfort and therapy to the next level.
+Although continuous positive airway pressure (CPAP) is now the most common treatment for Sleep Apnea, it was initially created as a short term option to surgery.
+It’s interesting to think how one man’s idea has now influenced over a million users today and created a new life expectancy.

 The beginning for CPAP Therapy meant more than just great sleep, it brought better health for people all around.
-With all the information that is available today, and how far Sleep Apnea has come, its exciting to think what could happen in the decades up ahead.
-Maybe machines and masks will be one entity, or maybe a CPAP machine could be as small as a micro chip.
+With all the information that is available today, and how far Sleep Apnea has come, it’s exciting to think about what could happen in the decades up ahead.
+Maybe machines and masks will be one entity, or maybe a CPAP machine could be as small as a microchip.
 Check out the timeline above to see how the history of CPAP therapy has evolved over time.